-- (1) A Resource Entity shall submit and authorize the Resource registration form as described in the Resource Registration Guide located on the ERCOT website. - (2) Upon receipt of the Resource registration form, ERCOT shall review the completeness and provide notice of acceptance and/or deficiencies to the Resource Entity. - (3) ERCOT shall provide notice to the Resource Entity if the Resource registration form is approved, which is not the same as an "approved" Network Operations Model Change Request (NOMCR).
-The approval of the Resource registration form only means that the registered data moves to the next step of being converted to a NOMCR. - (4) If ERCOT's notice reports deficiencies, the Resource Entity shall make necessary changes specified and re-submit the Resource registration form and as many times as necessary until approval of the total set of registered data is granted. - (5) Upon approval of the Resource registration form, ERCOT shall provide the Resource Entity with the model ready date for which the Resource registration form will be implemented in production. - (6) If a Resource Entity desires that the approved Resource registration form become effective earlier than the schedule established in Protocol Section 3.10.4, ERCOT Responsibilities, it may submit a request for interim update as described in the Resource Registration Guide.
+- (1) A Resource Entity shall submit the Resource Registration data for All-Inclusive Generation Resources as described in the Resource Registration Glossary. - (2) Upon receipt of the Resource Registration data, ERCOT shall review the completeness and accuracy of the data submission.
+ERCOT shall provide notice of acceptance and/or deficiencies to the Resource Entity. - (3) ERCOT shall provide notice to the Resource Entity if the Resource Registration data is accepted, which is not the same as an approved Network Operations Model Change Request (NOMCR).
+The acceptance of the Resource Registration data only means that the registered data moves to the next step of being converted to a NOMCR.
+After acceptance and/or approval, the data is still subject to various and continuous validation processes. - (4) If ERCOT's notice reports deficiencies through the data submission process or through subsequent validation processes, the Resource Entity shall make necessary changes specified and re-submit the Resource Registration data as necessary, until acceptance of the total set of registered data is granted. - (5) Upon acceptance of the Resource Registration data, ERCOT shall provide the Resource Entity with the model ready date on which the Resource Registration data will be implemented in production.
+Although a model ready date has been provided, subsequent data corrections may be required as a result of validation processes.